Karnataka elections: Will voter turnout be hit due to a weekend polling day?

 In the 2013 elections, the state had witnessed an impressive turnout with a polling percentage of 71.29.
 This was incidentally the second highest voter turnout, the highest being in 1978 when the state recorded a polling percentage of 71.90.

 The number of voters has gone up this year and many would expect a higher voter turnout due to this.
-While this is one factor, the problem however is that polling falls on a Saturday.
-Poll pundits feel that this may not have a big impact in the rest of the state, but in Bengaluru city it could.
+While this is one factor, the problem, however, is that polling falls on a Saturday.
+Poll pundits feel that this may not have a big impact on the rest of the state, but in Bengaluru city, it could.

-Last week, the BJP's manifesto committee chairman and Rajajinagar MLA, S Suresh Kumar had led a delegation to the Election Commission with a request that polling be held on a weekday.
-In the past three elections the voter turnout in Bengaluru was poor and twice polling day fell on a weekend.
+Last week, the BJP's manifesto committee chairman and Rajajinagar MLA, S Suresh Kumar had led a delegation to the Election Commission with a request that polling is held on a weekday.
+In the past three elections, the voter turnout in Bengaluru was poor and twice polling day fell on a weekend.

 Also Read | Who will win Karnataka assembly elections?
 Here is a blast from the past